 When it comes to service to the community, the San Fernando Valley Chapter has always had a hands-on approach.
 We have worked closely with other non-profit organizations such as the Ronald McDonald House, Penny Lane, Children’s Hunger Fund, and Heal the Bay donating our time and energy to help service those who need it most.
 We are hosting a Jack and Jill Christmas Store for Penny Lane to help make the holiday season for the children and families that Penny Lane services a little brighter.
 We can proudly say that our chapter was the first to utilize the Jack and Jill Foundation for an online Scholarship Drive and now other chapters can take advantage of the unique opportunity.

 During the 2008-2009 year, the San Fernando Valley Chapter was proud to sponsor and install our very own Associate San Fernando Valley Chapter.
 As our mother’s graduate out, they now look forward to continuing the bonds and relationships they have grown over the years to bring valuable experience and “words of wisdom” to current mothers of our chapter.

 Our chapter has also contributed to our Regional and National organization by serving on various committees.
-We have had 2 Regional Officers emerge from our Chapter, former Member at Large Lorraine Armelin and our present Regional Director, Kathryn Cunningham.
+We have had 2 Regional Officers emerge from our Chapter, former Member at Large Lorraine Armelin and former Regional Director, Kathryn Cunningham.